mckeowr1/sm_RNA_seq/multi_mappings/README.md

                           proj_dir = "~multi_mappings/projects/ROI")
     ````

 7) Now that we have our `binned.readnames` file we want to get all of the locations of those reads.
 To do that we use the `bedindex.tsv` that we created when we processed our multimapping BAM and the `find_reads.R` script.
-Sets is how many times you plan on running the `parallel_linesearch.sh` program that proceeds this script.
+The Sets parameter is how many times you plan on running the `parallel_linesearch.sh` program in step 8.
 Breaking the program into multuiple sets can be good since I'm not sure what the limit of the computer is.
-I have done it all in one set though.
+Though I did end up doing the histone cluster in one set.
+Set the following parameters in in R script and run the function.

     ````
     find_reads(